BYU-Idaho values suggestions and ideas that can improve the university.

-These are some common insurance terms and their definitions
+These are some common health plan terms and their definitions

 NOTE: These definitions are for summary explanation only.
 Please refer to your policy for specific definitions related to your benefits.

-A set dollar amount you pay each benefit period for covered services before your health insurance policy begins paying benefits.
+A set dollar amount you pay each benefit period for covered services before your health plan policy begins paying benefits.
 Deductibles are reset each year.